 Cooling | Water-to-air intercooler | Water-to-air intercooler |

-B48 vs. B58: Horsepower & Torque
+B48 vs. B58 Horsepower & Torque

-The B48 (B48A20O1) makes 255 hp and 295 lb⋅ft while the B58 (B58B30O1) outputs 382 hp and 369 lb⋅ft.
+The B48 (B48A20O1) makes 255 hp and 295 lb-ft while the B58 (B58B30O1) outputs 382 hp and 369 lb-ft.
 Both engines output maximum horsepower between 5,000 and 6,500 RPM.
 Maximum torque is achieved between 1,550 and 4,400 RPM in the B48, and between 1,600 and 4,500 RPM in the B58.
-It is clear that the B58 produces considerably more power, to the surprise of no one.

-The B58 in a M340i produces nearly 50% more horsepower and 25% more torque than the B48 in a 330i
+The B58 in the M340i produces nearly 50% more horsepower and 25% more torque than the B48 in a 330i

 The B58 will feel a lot stronger on the higher end.
-Those two extra cylinders and the extra liter of displacement become very apparent above 4,000 RPM.
+Those two extra cylinders and the extra liter of displacement become very apparent once above 4,000 RPM.

-B48 vs. B58: Power delivery
+B48 vs. B58 Power Delivery

 Despite their turbocharged nature, both engines have a relatively linear power curve.
-BMW has done an increadible job at minimizing turbo lag.
+BMW has done an incredible job at minimizing turbo lag.
 Power delivery in both is fairly linear compared to most turbocharged engines.

-B48 vs. B58: Tuning & mods
+B48 vs. B58 Tuning & Modifications

 The tuning community is also bigger for the B58, with a large number of aftermarket modifications and ECU tunes available.
 You’ll find lots of information if you decide to modify your car to extract the most power possible out of the B58.